A Bijective Image Retargeting Algorithm Based on Conformal Energy: Analysis of Model

-\begin{lemma}{(Theorem 1.4.10 in \cite{molitierno2016applications})} Suppose $A \in \mathbb{R}^{n \times n}$ is a singular, irreducible M-matrix.
+\begin{lemma}[Theorem 1.4.10 in \cite{molitierno2016applications}] Suppose $A \in \mathbb{R}^{n \times n}$ is a singular, irreducible M-matrix.
 Then, each principal submatrix of $A$ other than $A$ itself is a nonsingular $M$-matrix. \end{lemma}

-\begin{lemma}{(\cite{yueh2017efficient})} The $N_v \times N_v$ Laplacian matrix $L$ defined in \ref{Lap}, is a singular M-matrix. \end{lemma}
+\begin{lemma}[\cite{yueh2017efficient}] The $n_v \times n_v$ Laplacian matrix $L$ defined in (\ref{Lap}), is a singular M-matrix. \end{lemma}

-\begin{theorem}{(Existence and uniqueness of the minimizer in the discrete set)} $L^a$ is a Stieltjes matrix, and there is one and only one minimizer $f^*_\mathcal{M}$ of $E^C_{\mathcal{M}}\(\mathbf{f}\)$, whose matrix form is:
+\begin{theorem}[Existence and uniqueness of the minimizer in the discrete setting] $L^a$ is a Stieltjes matrix, and there is one and only one minimizer $f^*_M$ of $E^C_{M}\(\mathbf{f}\)$, whose matrix form is:

-The computational complexity of this minimizer is no greater than $\mathcal{O}(n_i^3)$. \end{theorem} \begin{proof} From Lemma \ref{lemma:L}, we know that $L$ is a singular M-matrix.
-Because the mesh $\mathcal{M}$ is connected, the adjacent matrix $A$ of graph $\mathcal{M}$ is irreducible.
-Due to \ref{lemma:<0}, the matrix $L^a$ can be represented as $L = D + E$, where $D$ is a diagonal matrix and $E$ is a negative matrix whose diagonal entries are all 0.
+\end{theorem} \begin{proof} From Lemma \ref{lemma:L}, we know that $L$ is a singular M-matrix.
+Because the mesh $M$ is connected, the adjacent matrix $A$ of graph $M$ is irreducible.
+Due to Lemma \ref{lemma:<0}, the matrix $L^a$ can be represented as $L = D + E$, where $D$ is a diagonal matrix and $E$ is a negative matrix whose diagonal entries are all 0.
 Since $A$ and $E$ has the following relationship:

 $E$ is is irreducible too, so $L$ is a irreducible M-matrix. $L^a$ is a principal submatrix of $L$, so $L^a$ is a nonsingular M-matrix by Lemma \ref{lemma:submatrix}.
-We can find that $L$ is symmetric.
-In the end, we prove $L^a$ is a Stieltjes matrix and there is one and only one minimizer $f^*_\mathcal{M}$ of $E^C_{\mathcal{M}}\(\mathbf{f}\)$, whose matrix form is:
+Additionally, since $L$ is a symmetric matrix, the principal submatrix $L^a$ is also symmetric.
+By Lemma \ref{lemma:sm}, we get that $L^a$ is a Stieltjes matrix, which is positive definite and invertible.
+Therefore, there is one and only one minimizer $f^*_M$ of $E^C_{M}\(\mathbf{f}\)$, whose matrix form is:

-For the computational complexity of the discrete minimizer, we can first get the inverse of $L^a$ by Cholesky decomposition, whose computational complexity is $\mathcal{O}(n_i^3)$.
-Then, the complexity of matrix multiplication is also $\mathcal{O}(n_i^3)$; therefore, the total complexity is also $\mathcal{O}(n_i^3)$. \end{proof}